DackeLab/SkyRoomsGtk/README.md

 ![USB](docs/USB.jpg?raw=true "USB")

 and follow the instructions in [the How section](#how).

+The strips should be mounted onto the aluminum arches in the following way:
+1. The `A` end of the `AB` strip should have its 1st LED as close to the ground as possible: this 1st LED will be at elevation 0°.
+2. Once the `AB` strip is fully mounted/glued to the arch, the `B` end of the `AB` strip should have 9 "unused" LEDs.
+There are 150 LEDs in the `AB` strip, the 141st LED will be close to the ground at elevation 0°.
+As a result, the 71st LED will be at zenith, elevation 90°.
+3. The `C` end of the `CD` strip should have its 1st LED as close to the ground as possible.
+4. Once the `CD` strip is fully mounted/glued to the arch, the `D` end of the `CD` strip should have only 7 "unused" LEDs.
+There are only 148 LEDs in the `CD` strip.
+5. For clearer nomenclature, you should orient the arches such that the `A` end of the `AB` strip is pointing North East (NE), `B` pointing SW, `C` pointing SE, and `D` NW.
+6. It stands to reason that black box `A` should be closest to the laptop, and therefore the laptop should be NE to the center of the arena.

 ## Notes
 - If you intend to have many suns and/or large radii, add 2 more power adapters by plugging each additional adapter to black box `B` and `C`.
 This will ensure that the brightness and/or color of the suns won't change as a function of elevation.